 If you skim through your activity streams in WhatsApp and LinkedIn, it is difficult to imagine anyone would pay tens of billions of dollars for either company.
 The financial evaluation of these data-driven organizations wasn’t based on the quantity of the data, but on the quality of their digital assets.
 The worth of organizations today isn’t tied to the quantities of data they collect, but on their abilities to leverage open data and on-demand applications to provide personalized customer experiences.
 The concept of “digital economics” evokes these inter-relationships between data, business models and managerial decision making.

 What will you learn at the Business Analytics Institute?

 BAI’s Summer School and Exec Ed conferences are built around a unique four-step analytical process designed to help management students make better decisions in the context of their work.
 To begin with participants practice scanning their environment (physical and digital) to understand the nature of the business challenges they trying to solve.
 The second step explores the quality of the data at hand.
 The third step applies the correct methodology to ideate solutions to the types of problems we are trying to solve.
 Finally, participants learn to transform the data into stories that will motivate their teams and communities to act.

 Using real-life examples and case studies in the health and life sciences, participants in this year’s BAI Summer School will discuss how digital economics has changed the mechanics of the markets for goods and services.
 Participants will explore the real costs and benefits associated with nurturing the digital platforms, processes and mindsets that constitute an organization’s digital properties.
 They will analyze how data shapes and customer and employee perceptions of the value of a company’s product offer.
-Most importantly, they will practice how future managers can leverage Data Science to improve their own market value and future careers.
+Most importantly, they will practice how future managers can leverage Data Science to improve their own Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing appr... value and future careers.

 The BAI Summer School on Data Science for Management